Clean Air Night fact sheet

 Modern wood-burning stoves are a highly efficient heating solution suitable for households in both rural and urban areas.

 On average, 40% of appliances across the UK are open fires.
 However, 68% of appliances in London are open fires – the highest in the UK.
-Lowering the number of open fires across London by upgrading them to modern, highly efficient stoves will address the recent PM2.5 exposure disparity highlighted by IFS.
-Whilst exposure has fell by 54% since 2003, London has consistently had a higher exposure rate
+Assessing this official government data reveals that steps can be taken to address London’s consistently higher exposure rate, as revealed by IFS.
+Upgrading London’s open fires to modern, highly efficient stoves will help the city’s air quality improve and its exposure rates get closer to the rest of the UK, which have fell by 54% since 2003.

-Many urban areas, like much of London, are smoke control areas.
-These areas prohibit the burning of wood in non-exempt appliances, such as open fires, in an effort to reduce emissions and drive consumers towards modern appliances.
+Further, many urban areas, like much of London, are smoke control areas.
+These areas prohibit the burning of wood in non-exempt appliances, such as open fires, in an effort to reduce emissions, drive consumers towards modern appliances, and encourage best practices.
+Only the most efficient burning appliances and highest quality fuels should be burnt in smoke control areas to ensure emissions are minimised.

 Why hasn’t the Government done anything to tackle this?

 Government and industry have been working together for a long time to reduce emissions and limit the worst burning practices.
-Legislation exists to combat the poorest, least efficient, most polluting ways of heating your home with a wood-burning stove:
+Legislation exists to combat the poorest, least efficient, most polluting ways of heating your home with a solid fuel appliance:

 - Ready to Burn certification ensures that consumers purchasing firewood to burn at home are only able to purchase dry firewood, enabling a cleaner and more efficient burn.4-8